NewAlexandria/vim.ana/README.md

 Additions: `cd ~/.vim.ana; git submodule add git-repo-address .vim/bundles/name-of-repo`
 Removals:  [Follow these instructions](http://stackoverflow.com/questions/1260748/how-do-i-remove-a-git-submodule)

+There is one other step: youu will need o comment out the `.vim/bundle/` line in the `.gitignore` *prior to adding the submodule*.
+Then, *uncomment it* after it is added.
+This is done because many of the plugins will modify their own files, and create commit noise.

 ## Mañana ##

 The following Vim plugins are under review